Sites whose topoi are the smooth representations of locally profinite groups

 In Section~\ref{sec:enough points}, we show that the fiber functor has a left adjoint, thereby showing that we have a point of the topos.
 As an application of our main theorem, we see that the topos has enough points.

 In Section~\ref{sec:atomic topological}, we show how to equip the absolute Galois monoid with the structure of a topological monoid.
-Then we give a precise form of Theorem~\ref{thm:intro2}.
+We then give a precise form of Theorem~\ref{thm:intro2}.

-In Section~\ref{sec:locally prodiscrete}, we give examples of Y-sites and grids, which do not meet the cardinality conditions, such that the absolute Galois monoids are locally prodiscrete groups.
+In Section~\ref{sec:locally prodiscrete}, we give examples of Y-sites and grids that do not meet the cardinality conditions, making in such cases the absolute Galois monoids locally prodiscrete groups.

 We give more examples of $Y$-sites with grids in Section~\ref{sec:examples}.
-The simplest example where the absolute Galois monoid is the monoid of non-negative integers is given in Section~\ref{sec:monoid example}.
-The example in Section~\ref{sec:motivation example} gave us the motivation to write this article.
-Its details and an application will be given in a future paper.
+The simplest example in which the absolute Galois monoid is the monoid of non-negative integers is given in Section~\ref{sec:monoid example}.
+The example in Section~\ref{sec:motivation example} gave us the motivation to write this article; its details and an application will be given in a future paper.